PatrickJHess/Vol-3-Chap-1/Chapter_Highlights.md

 **The Chapter includes five sections.**

 1. *Introduction to Bond Pricing* covers some  basic concepts.
-2. The  Jupyter notebook *NumPy and Pandas* intrduces and illustrates the modules.
+2. The  Jupyter notebook *NumPy and Pandas* introduces and illustrates the modules.
 3. The  Jupyter notebook *Calculating And Graphing The Term Structure Of Interest Rates* uses NumPy and Pandas to:
    * download data from DropBox that is used to calculate and graph the term structure on September 15$^{th}$ 2022.
    * download data from the U.S. Treasury that is used to calculate and graph the term structure on September 30$^{th}$ 2025